 Possession of Personal Banking Products

-In a number of education systems, students whose parents had a bachelor’s degree or higher were more likely to have one or both personal banking products than students whose parents had less than a bachelor’s degree and less likely to have neither of the personal banking products.
+In a number of education systems, students whose parents had a bachelor’s degree or higher were more likely to have one or both personal banking products than students whose parents had less than a bachelor’s degree.
+They also were less likely to have neither of the personal banking products.
 The analyses in this section should, however, be interpreted with caution, particularly for those education systems in which relatively large percentages of students answered “I don’t know” to either of the personal banking product questions (see appendix table 1).
 In these cases, it is possible that students whose parents have less than a bachelor’s degree were more likely to answer “I don’t know,” thus biasing the results (e.g., by potentially underestimating the percentages in some of the remaining categories).
 Such cases are footnoted where applicable in this report and the percentages across all categories are presented in appendix table 2.
 Nevertheless, it was important not to exclude these categories from the percentage distribution because they cannot be treated in the same manner as missing data (e.g., in the calculation of achievement scores), and because exclusion could bias the results (e.g., by potentially overestimating the percentages in some of the remaining categories).

 In 10 education systems, including the United States, higher percentages of students whose parents have a bachelor’s degree or higher had both a bank account and a prepaid debit card than did students whose parents had less than a bachelor’s degree, with differences ranging from 3 percentage points in Italy to 17 percentage points in Estonia (see figure 3, panel a).
 In the United States, 18 percent of students whose parents have a bachelor’s degree or higher had both a bank account and a prepaid debit card compared to 8 percent of students whose parents had less than a bachelor’s degree—or a difference of 10 percentage points (table 1).

 Fewer differences based on parents’ education level were found when examining the percentages of students with a bank account only—with differences seen only in the United States and three other education systems (see figure 3, panel b).
-The United States had the largest difference (21 percentage points) between students whose parents have a bachelor’s degree or higher and those whose parents have less than a bachelor’s degree at, with differences in the other education systems ranging from 9 percentage points in Estonia to 15 percentage points in Croatia.
+The United States had the largest difference (21 percentage points) between students whose parents have a bachelor’s degree or higher and those whose parents have less than a bachelor’s degree, with differences in the other education systems ranging from 9 percentage points in Estonia to 15 percentage points in Croatia.
 In the United States, 47 percent of students whose parents have a bachelor’s degree or higher had a bank account only compared to 26 percent of students whose parents have less than a bachelor’s degree.